R&D Tax Credits (UK): What They Are, Who Qualifies & How to Claim

 Accounting periods starting on or after 1 April 2024

-Financial Position Merged Scheme ERIS Scheme
+Financial Position Merged Scheme Enhanced R&D intensive support (ERIS)

 Profitable 15% to 16.2%